-To facilitate follow-through, the Director - Membership Programs Development or a member of his/her Board will assume leadership for specific projects.
+To facilitate follow-through, the Director - Membership Programs Development or a member of his/her Board shall assume leadership for specific projects.

 Whenever possible, target dates will be set, and the responsible individual will prepare periodic 'update reports' to the Vice President - Member Relations and the Director - Member Development programs.
 As needed, progress will be reported at BoG or OpCom meetings.
-(Reports will be submitted to the Vice President prior to these meetings.).
-When necessary, the Vice President shall ask the Director - Member Development Programs y or member of his/her Board to provide informal input to the Management Retreat.
+Reports will be submitted to the Vice President prior to these meetings.
+When necessary, the Vice President shall ask the Director - Membership Programs Development and or member of his/her Board to provide informal input to the Management Retreat.